DavidAlexanderMoe/Bank-Analysis/README.md

 # Banking and monetary policy Analyses

-In this repo you can find 3 analyses with code and PowerPoint presentation.
+In this repo you can find 3 analyses with source code, data, and PowerPoint presentation.